1. WHAT ARE THE UC FACULTY ASSOCIATIONS?

 - working conditions of UC faculty

-4. HOW ARE THE FACULTY ASSOCIATIONS ORGANIZED?
+5. HOW MUCH ARE THE UCSF FACULTY ASSOCIATION DUES?

-5. HOW MUCH ARE THE FA DUES AND HOW ARE THEY SPENT?
+6. HOW ARE THE FA DUES SPENT?